 Let us talk about this in more detail.

-1] What is this fake virus message, then?
+1] What is this fake Microsoft Security virus message?

 We have locked this computer for your security